 If your product or service will give your customer more control in his life and she realizes it, then she will buy your product.
 PERIOD.
 Without control people become hopeless.
 When people become hopeless you are once again able to help your customer.
 If your product or service can generate hope, you give new life to your customer…literally.
 If your customer sincerely believes that your product or service can help him, then you can literally help him change his life.

-KEY.
-We need a significant amount of control for happiness.
+Legend Point: We need a significant amount of control for happiness.
 If you can paint a clear picture of how you can help the other person regain control in some area of his life or business, he will buy anything from you.

 7. Selling Testosterone